In Depth: Missed Payments Put Focus on Tunghsu’s Unusual Financials

 Tunghsu Optoelectronic Technology Co.
 Ltd. is the latest case.
-The Chinese electronics company sent jitters through the market last week by missing payment on 1.87 billion yuan ($266 million) of notes.
+The Chinese electronics company sent jitters through the market last week by missing payment on more than 2 billion yuan ($305 million) of notes.
 Just weeks ago, the company reported having more than 18 billion yuan of cash.

 Shenzhen-listed Tunghsu Optoelectronic, a maker of electronic display panels, said last Tuesday in a filing that it was unable to repay two bonds after bondholders exercised a put option, citing “short-term liquidity difficulties.”
 The news shocked the market as the company publicly promised to repay the debts on time only a week earlier.
 Tunghsu Optoelectronic has another 700 million yuan of bonds with a put option due in late December.

 Tunghsu Optoelectronic joined a long list of bond defaulters this year as the world’s second-largest economy continues cooling, rattling the private sector.
 Some 45 companies have defaulted on about 120 bonds as of mid-October, involving 102.9 billion yuan, Bloomberg data show.
 China set a record with 119 corporate bond defaults last year.